Russian oligarch sues US Treasury over sanctions

 - Witness describes death plunge of two Yosemite climbers

-Deripaska argues in his lawsuit that his net worth has dropped by $7.5 billion because of the sanctions.
+Deripaska made his billions in the aluminum industry in the rags-to-riches privatization era that followed the collapse of the Soviet Union.
+He has close ties to President Vladimir Putin and once employed Paul Manafort, President Donald Trump’s former campaign chairman, as a consultant.

+Manafort offered to provide Deripaska with private briefings during Trump’s 2016 presidential campaign, but there is no evidence such briefings ever occurred.

-In January, the Treasury Department announced it was lifting sanctions on three companies connected to Deripaska.
+In January, the Treasury Department lifted sanctions on three companies connected to Deripaska, but he remained personally blacklisted.

+Treasury’s decision to ease the sanctions narrowly survived a Senate vote in January after lawmakers raised concerned that the Trump administration is not being tough enough on Putin and his allies.